 Can my dependants apply for the Graduate Route?

-Yes they can, provided they are already in the UK with you as a dependant and provided they also apply from within the UK.
+Yes they can, provided your dependants have a dependant’s visa, they are already in the UK with you as a dependant, and provided they also apply from within the UK.

 The UK has a moderate climate with an average summer temperature of around 16 degrees Celsius and average winter temperature of around 3-6 degrees Celsius.
 Winters in the UK and Western Europe are relatively mild with temperatures rarely dropping below zero degrees Celsius during the day.